rsanchezmo/advent-of-code-2023/README.md

 # Advent of Code 2023
 This repo contains my solutions to [Advent of Code 2023](https://adventofcode.com/) in Python.

+> [!INFO]
+> The challenge consists on solving a coding exercise each day from December 1st to December 25th.
+The exercises are divided in two parts, the first one is usually easier than the second one.
+Each correct solution gives you a star, so you can get up to 50 stars.
+Some exercises are difficult and require some time to think a smart solution to solve them efficiently and not by brute force.

 ## Days completed [38/50 🌟]
 - Day 1: ```december_1.py```  ✔️